 Core Type Induction Furnace

 The figure shows a core type induction furnace.
-It is essentially a transformer with the charge of metal to be heated as single turn short circuited secondary and magnetically coupled to the primary winding by the iron core.
+It is essentially a transformer with the charge of metal to be heated as single turn short-circuited secondary and magnetically coupled to the primary winding by the iron core.

-Yet another disadvantage is that it requires low frequency (10 Hz) supply which requires frequency changer, which involves extra cost.
-On account of the above drawbacks mentioned above core type induction furnaces have been obsolete nowadays.
+Yet another disadvantage is that it requires a low frequency (10 Hz) supply, which requires a frequency changer, which involves extra cost.
+On account of the above drawbacks mentioned above, the core type induction furnaces have been obsolete nowadays.

-Ajax Wyatt Furnace Working
+Ajax Wyatt Furnace

-The charge is given from above and the molten metal is taken out through the spout.
-The stirring action is produced by the pinch effect which is proportional to the square of amp-turns.
+The charge is given from above, and the molten metal is taken out through the spout.
+The stirring action is produced by the pinch effect, which is proportional to the square of amp-turns.
 The secondary circuit is only complete when there is sufficient molten metal in the ‘V’ to complete the secondary circuit.

-In case the Ajax Wyatt vertical core type furnace is to be kept overnight without operation, a reduced voltage is applied which supplies just enough energy to keep the metal in ‘V’ in the molten state.
+In case the furnace is to be kept overnight without operation, a reduced voltage is applied, which supplies just enough energy to keep the metal in ‘V’ in the molten state.

-Uses of Ajax Wyatt Furnace
+Applications of Ajax Wyatt Furnace

 Therefore, Ajax Wyatt vertical core furnace is very suitable for continuous operation.
 A proper arrangement is made for fitting the furnace to take out molten metal.
-The power factor of the circuit is about 0.8 and the power required for the furnace in order to complete melt in a reasonable time is about 200 KW per ton.
+The power factor of the circuit is about 0.8, and the power required for the furnace to complete melt in a reasonable time is about 200 KW per ton.
 The melt is completed in about 1 to 2 hours for large sizes and in lesser time for smaller sizes.